Officer and Aircrew Selection Centre

-The Royal Air Force Officer and Aircrew Selection Centre, at Adastral Hall, RAF Cranwell, Lincolnshire, is the centre through which every potential RAF officer must go to be selected for Initial Officer Training (IOT) and through which potential non-commissioned aircrew must go to be selected for the Direct Entry Senior Non-commissioned Officer (DE-SNCO) course.
+The Royal Air Force Officer and Aircrew Selection Centre (OASC), at Adastral Hall, RAF Cranwell, Lincolnshire, is the centre through which every potential RAF officer must go to be selected for Initial Officer Training (IOT) and through which potential non-commissioned aircrew must go to be selected for the Direct Entry Senior Non-commissioned Officer (DE-SNCO) course.

 History

 In 1947 the Aviation Candidate Selection Board was established at RAF Hornchurch following the closure of the Combined Selection Centre at RAF North Weald.
 In 1952 the name was changed to Aircrew Selection Centre.
 The centre closed with the airfield in 1962 and was transferred to RAF Biggin Hill.
 In 1992 it was decided to transfer the selection centre to its current location at RAF Cranwell.

+Selection process

+During their selection candidates will attend OASC up to three times.
+These attendances run concurrently with other selection processes, such as generic medicals, filter interviews and the Pre-Joining Fitness Test (PJFT).

+The first attendance at OASC will be to complete the Computer Based Aptitude Tests (CBAT).
+The CBAT is also taken by Royal Navy FAA candidates and British Army AAC candidates.
+The CBAT comprises twenty-three tests designed to assess your spatial reasoning, multi-tasking, deductive reasoning, work rate, and verbal and numerical reasoning.
+Different combinations of scores from these tests (along with unique weightings) will then form scores for the eleven roles under consideration.
+Each role will have a cut-off score which a candidate must achieve to continue with their application for that role.

+If successful in their CBAT, candidates will complete an online filter interview, service health assessment and the PJFT.